Probing sign structure using measurement-induced entanglement: MIE in measurement-driven critical states

 \section{MIE in measurement-driven critical states}

-In this section, we apply our bound to derive consequences for stabilizer critical states arising from quantum dynamics involving both unitary evolution and projective measurements.
+In this section, we apply our bound to derive consequences for critical stabilizer states arising from quantum dynamics involving both unitary evolution and projective measurements.
 In particular, we consider random circuits in which each local operation is either a Clifford unitary (which maps Pauli strings to Pauli strings in the Heisenberg representation) or Pauli measurements.
 Such circuits acting on a product state $\otimes |+\rangle$ preserve the stabilizer nature of the state at all times.
 Remarkably, the ensemble of steady states produced by many different realizations of the random circuit can exhibit criticality described by a conformal field theory (CFT)~\cite{li2021conformal,jian2020}.

 In more detail, after averaging over the randomness in the dynamics, entanglement entropy of a subregion of the steady state is mapped to the free energy cost of imposing different boundary conditions on the subregion and its complement \cite{rtn, PhysRevB.100.134203,jian2020,PhysRevB.101.104301}.
 In a CFT, such a change of boundary conditions can be achieved by inserting boundary condition changing operators.
-Thus, entanglement entropy of an interval can be mapped to two-point correlation functions of boundary operators, and entanglement entropy of two disjoint intervals $A=[x_1, x_2]$ and $B=[x_3, x_4]$ can be mapped to four-point correlation functions of boundary operators, which depends on the cross ratio $\eta={w_{12}w_{34}}{w_{13}^{-1}w_{24}^{-1}}$, where $w_{ij}=\sin(\pi (x_i-x_j)/L)$.
+Thus, entanglement entropy of an interval can be mapped to two-point correlation functions of boundary operators, and entanglement entropy of two disjoint intervals $A=[x_1, x_2]$ and $B=[x_3, x_4]$ can be mapped to four-point correlation functions of boundary operators.

+As a direct consequence of the conformal symmetry, a four-point correlation function is a function only of the \emph{cross ratio} $\eta$ \cite{belavin_infinite_1984}, which is defined as $\eta \equiv {w_{12}w_{34}}{w_{13}^{-1}w_{24}^{-1}}$, where $w_{ij}$ is the chord distance, i.e., $w_{ij}=\sin(\pi (x_i-x_j)/L)$.
+Importantly, the cross ratio $\eta$ is invariant under the conformal transformation.
+Therefore, we can extract universal exponents of the CFT by understanding the relationship between entanglement entropy of two disjoint intervals and $\eta$.
+Specifically, at small $\eta$ (when A and B are small and distant), MI scales as $\eta^{h_{\mathrm{MI}}}$, where $h_{\mathrm{MI}}$ is a universal exponent given by the scaling dimension of a boundary condition changing operator.